brain-bzh/efficient-deep-learning/lab1.md

 - Train a classifier using Transfer Learning from a pretrained model
 - Explore hyperparameters of a given architecture

-We will perform all experiments on the CIFAR10 dataset, as well as a subsamples of CIFAR10.
+We will perform all experiments on the CIFAR10 dataset.

 ---
 ## Part 1